Iaguilaror/oriGen-wgs001-scripts/vcf2pcp/README.md

 ---

 ## Requirements
-#### This pipeline was successfully teste on the following OS*:
+#### This pipeline was successfully tested on the following OS*:
 * [Ubuntu 22.04.4 LTS](https://releases.ubuntu.com/focal/)

 #### Incompatible OS*:
 * UNKNOWN

-\* origen-vcf2pcp may run in other UNIX based OS and versions, but testing is required.
+\* This pipeline may run in other UNIX based OS and versions, but testing is required.

 #### Command line Software required:
 | Requirement | Version  | Required Commands * |